 People with Learning Disabilities: there will be limited In-House service in the future.
 Most people will receive a service from the Private or Voluntary sector.
 There will be a cumulative impact where people with a learning disability are experiencing changes to both their accommodation and day services.

 There will be an increased demand/need for social work reviews as the checks and balances provided by having a separate day and residential service are no longer there.

 As more services are delivered through the independent sector, the role of commissioning and contract monitoring will be important.
 Important to ensure over-arching assurance, quality and price monitoring, plus market shaping will be important to ensure there are alternative services available.

 1. Service Area Adult Services - Learning Disabilities Accommodation Services 2.
 Proposal No. 5 3.
 Head of Service Karin Divall What is the proposal?
-Use the savings proposal wording and more detail it fneeded Learning Residential and Supported Accommodation 4.
-Budget Proposal Learning Disabilities Accommodation services is the Council's directly provided living service for people with a learning disability.
-The proposal is that the Council will no longer directly provide this service but through the independent sector.
-This is subject to a three month consultation Saving of £637,000 from a budget of £4,368,000 Savings opportunities on this budget include: • Supporting people to have personal budgets and to move onto more the term of the care and support provided and employing a new care provided and employing a new care provided and the council but no longer needer that are owned by the Council but no longer needer to consolidating some services where people have moved onto new hore the council but no longer needer that are people have moved onto new hore the council but no longer needer to be the people have moved onto new hore the council but no longer needer to be the people have moved onto new hore the council but no longer needer to be the people have moved onto new hore the people have nevery here people have moved onto ut that this service will be re-provided n. personalised housing options provider to deliver this service Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts Disproportionate impacts identified related to the following characteristics: Disability (LD) and Car In future service users will not be able to choose accommodation provided directly by the Council Some people will have to move to an alternative home although their needs will still be met Some people may have their care and support provided by the independent sector rather than the Council's directly provided service.
+Use the savings proposal wording and more detail if nee ded Learning Residential and Supported Accommodation Learning Disabilities Accommodation services is the Council's directly provided residentiliving service for people with a learning disability.
+The proposal is that the Council will no longer directly provide this service but that this set through the independent sector.
+This is subject to a three month consultation.
+Saving of £637,000 from a budget of £4,368,000 Savings opportunities on this budget include: Supporting people to have personal budgets and to move onto more personalised.
+Tendering the care and support provided and employing a new care provider to design of the care and support provided and employing a new care provider to design of the care and support provided and employing a new care provider to design of the care and support provided and employing a new care provider to design of the care and support provided and employing a new care provider to design of the care and support provided and employing a new care provider to design of the care and support provided and employing a new care provider to design of the care and support provided and employing a new care provider to design of the care and support provided and employing a new care provider to design of the care and support provided and employing a new care provider to design of the care and support provided and employing a new care provider to design of the care and support provided and employing a new care provider to design of the care and support provided and employing a new care provider to design of the care and support provided and employing a new care provider to design of the care and support provided and employing a new care provider to design of the care and support provided and employing a new care provider to design of the care and support provided and employing a new care provided and empl onalised housing options 5.
+Summary of impacts Highlight the most significant disproportionate impacts on groups Disproportionate impacts identified related to the following characteristics: In future service users will not be able to choose accommodation provided Some people will have to move to an alternative home although their need Some people may have their care and support provided by the independent Council's directly provided service. directly by the Council